awoniyimuyiwa/muyiwa_auth_app/README.md

 # Auth Micoservice

-> Authorization server built with ASP.NET core using ASP.NET Identity and IdentityServer4
+> Authorization server built on ASP.NET Identity and IdentityServer4
 * Has permission based authorizaation.
 * Integrated with Entity Framework
 * Has api endpoints with cookie authentication and csrf protection for SPAs.